 Only 21 per cent of UK leaders have completed AI training and 57 per cent admit they do not know what to do if something goes wrong within the AI.
 Over a third (34 per cent) actually know how to evaluate the business benefits of their AI investments.

-Lord Timothy Clement-Jones, chairman of the House of Lords select committee said:
+Lord Timothy Clement-Jones, chairman of the House of Lords select committee on AI said:

 There is absolutely no excuse for anybody in business, at whatever age, for not reinventing themselves in terms of really understanding how AI works.